grumpypixel/msfs2020-gopilot/README.md

 ## Motivation

-There are some really fine VFR maps already available on GitHub.
+There are some really fine VFR maps already available on GitHub like [this](https://github.com/lian/msfs2020-go) and [this](https://github.com/hankhank10/MSFS2020-cockpit-companion).
 All of them are fabulous and assist well when exploring the virtual flight simulator world.
 So why build another one?

 - I was always missing something when using other VFR maps.
 Of course, I could've just cloned another project and build "my stuff" on top of that but then I probably wouldn't have learned much, which brings me to:
 - I wanted to delve into Golang more intensively.